-The 2000-2001 Western energy crisis created renewed interest in demand forecasting, and the Northwest's changing load shape has created a particular concern about capacity supply.
-In order to forecast these peaks, the Council relies on end-use forecasting models.
-For its Sixth Power Plan, the Council selected a new end-use forecasting and policy analysis tool.
-The demand forecasting system (DFS), based on the Energy 2020 model, generates forecasts for electricity, natural gas, and other fuel.
-The Council's Seventh Power Plan uses this same forecasting model.
+The 2000-2001 Western energy crisis created renewed interest in demand forecasting and the Northwest's changing resource mix has created a particular concern about the ability to supply peak capacity.1 In order to forecast these peaks, the Council relies on end-use forecasting models.
+For its Sixth Power Plan, the Council selected a new end-use forecasting and policy analysis tool, the Energy 2020 model.
+The Council's Seventh Power Plan demand forecasting system (DFS) also uses the Energy 2020 model to generate forecasts for electricity, natural gas, and other fuel.

-The Energy 2020 model is fully integrated and includes fuel, sectors, and end-use demand.
+The Energy 2020 model is fully integrated and includes all fuels, sectors, and multiple end-use demand.
 The Council uses Energy 2020 to forecast annual and peak sales and loads for electricity as well as for other fuels.
 The following flow-chart provides an overview of the Energy 2020 model.